 - Define corrective actions

+This introduces operational complexity, legal exposure, and reputational risk.
 Avoiding a JPA is therefore a key objective of early preparedness.

 Bridging the Gap: Raw vs Adjusted Pay Analysis